Georgia vs. Florida College Football Odds, Plays and Insights - NewsBreak

 - Florida's games this season have gone over the total in two out of seven opportunities (28.6%).

-- Florida is 3-4 against the spread and 4-3 overall in games when it scores more than 6.6 points.
+- Florida is 3-4 against the spread and 4-3 overall when the team notches more than 6.6 points.

-- The Gators have turned the ball over three more times (13 total) than the Bulldogs have forced a turnover (10) this season.
+- The Gators have turned the ball over 13 times this season, three more turnovers than the Bulldogs have forced (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.